ricsanfre/pi-cluster/docs/_docs/node.md

   - then creates a new partition starting 30GiB into the disk filling the rest of the disk (-n=0:10G:0 option)
   - And labels it as an LVM partition (-t option)

-For `node1-node4` the partition created in boot time using most of the disk space (reserving just 30GB for the root filesystem),`/dev/sda2`, is added to a LVM Volume Group and create a unique Logical Volume which is formatted (ext4) and mounted as `/storage`.
+For `node1-node4`, the new partition created in boot time, `/dev/sda2`, uses most of the disk space leaving just 30GB for the root filesystem.
+This partition is then added to a LVM Volume Group and a unique Logical Volume is created.
+Lastly the Logical Volume is formatted (`ext4`) and mounted as `/storage`.

 LVM partition and formatting tasks have been automated with Ansible developing the ansible role: **ricsanfre.storage** for managing LVM.